anushaporeddy030697/student_internship_management/README.md

 --> completed drawing the flow chat in online tool called lucid chart.

---> created wiki for the project in repository
+--> created wiki for the project in repository worked on databse collection over flow. supported in selection of web page login design.

 ** CHENNU VENKATA SHASHANKAR **
 --------------------------------